scode/docs/docs/source/software/rstquil.rst

     #.
 Bar

-Bulleted lists are exactly the same in terms of indentaiton and such, but use ``*`` (and others) instead of hashes:
+Bulleted lists are exactly the same in terms of indentation and such, but use ``*`` (and others) instead of hashes: